 - optimize your hardware specifically for your containerized applications.

 Kubernetes, at its minimum, can schedule and run containerized applications on clusters of physical machines or virtual machines or a combination of physical and virtual machines; this allows developers to leave behind the traditional method of working with physical and virtual machines.
-Although this can be achieved with the simpler Docker Swarm, Kubernetes allows the deployment of much larger clusters, which can include docker containers.
-In other words, create your docker containers and then deploy them over a massive, load balanced cluster with Kubernetes.
+Although this can be achieved with the simpler Docker Swarm, Kubernetes allows the deployment of much larger clusters, which can include containers and/or pods.
+In other words, create your containers and then deploy them over a massive, load balanced cluster with Kubernetes.

 Kubernetes consists of the following components.